Connect with others who understand.

 • Cough

-When Does Shortness of Breath Occur in PAH?
+When Does Shortness of Breath Happen in PAH?

-It’s normal to become short of breath when you're exercising or at high altitudes, but people with PAH may experience this symptom even during normal daily activities.
+It’s normal to become short of breath when you’re exercising or at high altitudes, but if you have PAH, you may get breathless even during normal daily activities.
 In the early stages of PAH, you may notice only mild shortness of breath when exercising or climbing stairs.

-“I’m running so short of breath after riding the stationary bike for 30 minutes,” a myPHteam member said.
+A member of myPHteam said, “I’m running so short of breath after riding the stationary bike for 30 minutes.”

-As PAH progresses, you may feel short of breath doing activities that didn’t cause this symptom before.
+As PAH gets worse, you may start feeling short of breath during activities that didn’t cause this symptom before.
 “I have severe PAH.
 Just walking across a room gets me out of breath,” one member said.
 Another replied, “Shortness of breath on exertion is very common every day.”

 — A myPHteam member